 How do I get tickets?

-For the County Championship game (Fri-Mon 9-12th June), tickets cost £20 per day (juniors up to and including 16 years who are accompanied by an adult pay £1).
+For both matches, tickets purchased in advance cost £15 per day for adults (U-16 juniors who are accompanied by an adult pay £1).

-Tickets are available on the gate for the Surrey v Essex County Championship match (note that cash only is taken at the gate – no cards).
+Tickets purchased at the gate on the day cost £20 for adults (£1 for U-16 juniors).
+Note that that cash only is taken at the gate – no cards.